-We may need to sell certain assets including dealerships and subsidiaries in order to satisfy our 2009 and 2010 debt obligations.
+We may need to sell certain assets including dealerships and subsidiaries in order to satisfy our 2010 debt obligations.
 We may determine to sell profitable dealerships that we may otherwise want to retain.
 There are no assurances that we will be able to sell such assets on favorable terms, if at all.
-In addition, in the most recent amendment to the 2006 Credit Facility, we agreed that net proceeds from certain assets sales until May 4, 2009 would be used to repay loans made under the 2006 Credit Facility.
+In addition, in the most recent amendment to the 2006 Credit Facility, we agreed that net proceeds from certain assets sales would be used to repay loans made under the 2006 Credit Facility.
 The sale of profitable assets will reduce our profitability in future periods.